Free Job Posting sites in Singapore – Updated 2023

 You can post on Facebook Jobs for free.
 Honestly, it could be a weird place to find a job, as Facebook is usually associated with personal social life.
-Many of us would keep away from searching for jobs on Facebook (maybe it was for fear of divulging the job searching unintentionally to everyone, which is a legitimate concern to most).
-But for companies hiring, it could be an excellent place to find talent who are already interested in your organisation’s culture and work environment (and hence potentially following your company’s Facebook page).
+Many of us would keep from searching for jobs on Facebook (maybe it was for fear of unintentionally divulging the job search to everyone, which is a legitimate concern to most).
+But for companies hiring, it could be an excellent place to find talent already interested in your organisation’s culture and work environment (potentially following your company’s Facebook page).

 Summary Table (For Your Sanity)

 |Indeed||68||Aggregate jobs from other sites as well.||All Jobs|

 |JobsDB||5,000+||Aggregate jobs from other sites as well.||All Jobs|

 |MyCareersFuture||15,000+||Requires the Singapore Corppass for posting.||Local Singaporean and PR Jobs|